karl-aldous-banaag/facebook-messenjs/README.md

 # Facebook MessenJS
-Facebook MessenJS is an API wrapper for Facebook Messenger inspired by [discord.js](https://discord.js.org/) that allows you to interact with [Facebook Messenger's API](https://developers.facebook.com/docs/messenger-platform/).
+Facebook MessenJS is an API wrapper for Facebook Messenger inspired by [discord.js](https://discord.js.org/).
+This library  allows you to interact with [Facebook Messenger's API](https://developers.facebook.com/docs/messenger-platform/).
 The bot was programmed with an object-oriented approach so that people can program their Facebook Messenger chatbots with ease.

 ## Installation
 ```
 npm i facebook-messenjs
 ```

-## Simple Chatbot
+## Example Usage
+Create a simple quick example bot:
 ``` js
 const { Client } = require('facebook-messenjs');